Training LLMs for Multi-Step Tool Orchestration with Constrained Data Synthesis and Graduated Rewards: Methodology

 Training LLMs for multi-step tool orchestration via RL requires a suitable execution environment.
 Existing approaches like BFCL~\citep{bfcl} or $\tau$-bench~\citep{yao2024tau} often rely on simulated responses or lack complex intra-turn dependencies.
 We address this by constructing a deterministic environment grounded in real data.
 Our construction process follows three steps: defining workflow logic, collecting targeted data, and enabling constrained synthesis.

 \begin{itemize}[leftmargin=*] \item \textbf{Workflow Template Curation.} Before collecting data, we must define valid orchestration patterns.
 We formalize recurring patterns as \textit{Workflow Templates} that capture: ordered function sequences $(f_1, \dots, f_T)$, dependency structures specifying how $\boldsymbol{\theta}_t$ depends on previous observations $o_{<t}$, and field paths for value extraction (implementing $\phi$).
-We curate over 100 templates spanning five domains (a concrete JSON example is provided in \Cref{app:workflow-template}).
+Templates encode the inherent dependency structure of the API ecosystem, formalizing which functions must precede others and how outputs flow as inputs, analogous to API documentation.
+For a new domain, templates can be systematically derived from API specifications by analyzing input/output parameter dependencies between endpoints.
+We curate over 100 templates spanning five domains (see \Cref{app:workflow-template} in the appendix for a concrete example).

 \item \textbf{Workflow-Aware Cache Collection.} To enable deterministic RL training without the latency and instability of live API calls, we build a cache-based environment that implements $o_t = \text{Exec}(f_t, \boldsymbol{\theta}_t)$.
 Crucially, we employ \textit{workflow-aware collection}: rather than caching random independent API calls, we execute complete action sequences $(y_1, \dots, y_T)$ from the templates against live Booking.com APIs.
 This ensures that for every cached observation $o_t$, the corresponding dependent observations $o_{t+1}, \dots$ that rely on values extracted from $o_t$ are also present.